How Early Do I Have to Start Packing for Camp?

 We recommend making a separate list of what’s missing so you can easily keep track of what needs to be purchased and what you have already bought.
 If you shop in brick and mortar stores, you may need several trips to a bunch of different stores, so keep the list handy at all times.
 That way, if you have an unexpected half hour free, you can collect another few items on the list.

 A simpler way to buy what you’re missing is, of course, to order online from our one-stop-shop.
-You order with just a few clicks and in 10 business days, it is all delivered directly to your door.
-(Three-day rush orders are also available.)
+You order with just a few clicks and in 3-10 business days, it is all delivered directly to your door.
+(Rush orders are also available.)

 Purchase a Trunk